NordicSemiconductor/asset-tracker-cloud-docs/docs/aws/Upgrading.rst

 If you already have an installation and you want to upgrade to the latest release, perform the following steps:

-1. Review the `release notes for the nRF Asset Tracker for AWS <https://github.com/NordicSemiconductor/asset-tracker-cloud-aws-js/releases>`_ and pay close attention to **Breaking Changes**.
+1. See the `release notes for the nRF Asset Tracker for AWS <https://github.com/NordicSemiconductor/asset-tracker-cloud-aws-js/releases>`_ and pay close attention to *Breaking Changes*.

 #.
 Pull in the changes and perform the update: